DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-14-making-contact-phone-number-optional.md

 We updated the provider contacts section to make collecting phone numbers optional.

-We did this because we have not found a need to collect phone numbers, and services such as Register trainee teachers and Publish teacher training courses do not require this information.
+We did this because we need to explore the need to collect phone numbers, and services such as Register trainee teachers and Publish teacher training courses do not require this information.

 ## How it works